1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Cardiac Cirrhosis in Houston

-• Regular imaging and labs: Periodic liver ultrasounds, elastography or MRI plus blood tests (ALT, AST, bilirubin) to monitor liver stiffness and function over time.
+• Frequent imaging and laboratory: liver ultrasounds, elastography or MRI and blood tests (ALT, AST, bilirubin) several days later to explore the liver strictness and liver functioning.

-• Nutritional support: Advice on adequate protein, caloric intake, and micronutrients to maintain strength and support liver regeneration.
+• Nutritional support: Instructions on sufficient protein, caloric and micronutrients to make sure that an individual is strong and the liver regenerates.

 Why Choose GastroDoxs for Cardiac Cirrhosis Care?